Skip to product information

 Wireway Wire Recorder-Phonograph

-The Wireway Wire Recorder-Phonograph, released in 1948 by Wire Recording Corporation of America, was an ambitious "three-in-one" home entertainment system designed to bridge the gap between traditional record playing and the emerging trend of magnetic recording.
-Retailing for approximately $150, the unit was unique for its vertical integration; it could play standard 78rpm records, record audio directly from those records onto a spool of stainless steel wire, or capture live sound via an included crystal microphone.
-The machine utilized a specialized recording head that traveled up and down on a screw-drive mechanism to ensure the hair-thin wire—moving at 24 inches per second—was wound evenly across the take-up spool.
-While it offered the cutting-edge ability to "erase" and reuse the wire indefinitely, the format struggled with the fragility of the wire, which was prone to tangling into "birds' nests" if the spool stopped abruptly.
-By the early 1950s, the Wireway and similar wire recorders were rapidly eclipsed by the superior fidelity and easier handling of magnetic plastic tape, leading to the company's decline as the industry standardized around the tape recorder.
+The Wireway Wire Recorder-Phonograph, released in 1948, was an ambitious three-in-one home entertainment system designed to bridge the gap between traditional vinyl records and the exciting new trend of magnetic recording.
+Retailing for around $150, this unique unit could play standard records, record audio directly from those records onto a spool of hair-thin stainless steel wire, or capture live household voices through a plug-in microphone.
+The machine used a specialized mechanical head that moved up and down to ensure the incredibly thin wire was wound evenly across the take-up wheel as it zipped along.
+While it offered the cutting-edge ability to erase and reuse the wire over and over again, families frequently struggled with the fragile metal line, which was prone to instantly snapping and tangling into a giant "bird's nest" if the machine stopped too quickly.
+By the early 1950s, wire recorders were rapidly replaced by the easier handling and superior sound of standard plastic magnetic cassette tapes.

 Donation: John & Carol Babina Jr.